|Home About News Library Contact|

 Typically, all facilities of a facility class, follow a similar pattern whereby operating costs and the need for significant capital renewals and adaptations changes as the facility ages.

-In this regard, five broad facility life cycle stages have been identified.
+In this model, five broad facility life cycle stages have been identified.

 Various models have been developed to estimate maintenance and renewal costs at different stages in the lifecycle of a building: